Buying an RDS for PostgreSQL Instance and Connecting to It Using a PostgreSQL Client

 - Check whether the ECS and RDS for PostgreSQL instance are in the same region and VPC.

-- If they are not in the same region, purchase another ECS or DB instance.
+- If they are not in the same region, purchase another ECS.
 The ECS and DB instance in different regions cannot communicate with each other.
 To reduce network latency, deploy your DB instance in the region nearest to your workloads.

 - Log in to the ECS.
 For details, see "Login Using VNC" in the Elastic Cloud Server User Guide.